albertstarfield/project-zephyrine/README.md

 26. Hashemi, A., Oroojan, A. A., Rassouli, M., & Hadis Ashrafizadeh.
 (2023).
 Explanation of near-death experiences: a systematic analysis of case reports and qualitative research.
 Frontiers in Psychology, 14, 1048929–1048929. https://doi.org/10.3389/fpsyg.2023.1048929
 27. ‌Biglan, A., Johansson, M., Ryzin, M. V., & Embry, D. (2020).
 Scaling up and scaling out: Consilience and the evolution of more nurturing societies.
 Clinical Psychology Review, 81, 101893–101893. https://doi.org/10.1016/j.cpr.2020.101893
 28. ‌Ho, Y.-R., Chen, B.-Y., & Li, C.-M. (2023).
 Thinking more wisely: using the Socratic method to develop critical thinking skills amongst healthcare students.
 BMC Medical Education, 23(1), 173–173. https://doi.org/10.1186/s12909-023-04134-2
+29. How to Prove the Correctness of AI-Generated Code Using… | AdaCore.
+(2026).
+AdaCore. https://www.adacore.com/videos/how-to-prove-the-correctness-of-ai-generated-code-using-formal-methods

 ---
 <h1 align="center">
 <sub>